What’s the difference between a coach and an editor?

 Yes.
 This is one of my specialties.
 Anyone can tell you what’s wrong with your manuscript.
 I help you figure out how to fix it.

 There are two basic ways I achieve this.
-One is in a telephone call in which I’ll give you an overview of what you’ll need to do, and the second is by making detailed notes in the margins of your manuscript, using the Comment feature of Word.
-You can do the phone call alone or the notes alone or both.
+One is in a Zoom call in which I’ll give you an overview of what you’ll need to do, and the second is by making detailed notes in the margins of your manuscript, using the Comment feature of Word.
+You can do the Zoom call alone or the notes alone or both.

 The result will be that you’ll know just what to do.
 You’ll have a road map.